1wunderkind/loopgpt-backend/CONTEXTUAL_EXCELLENCE_DEPLOYED.md

 ## Summary

-The LoopGPT Contextual Excellence enhancement has been successfully implemented and deployed!
+The LooptOS Contextual Excellence enhancement has been successfully implemented and deployed!
 The system now handles vague queries gracefully with intelligent defaults, missing info detection, low-effort recipe mode, and user profile integration.